GitJit-max/learning-linux/chapter/02-basic.md

 The disadvantage of the CLI style, of course, is that it almost always has high mnemonic load (low ease), and usually has low transparency.
 Most people (especially non-technical end users) find such interfaces relatively cryptic and difficult to learn. [^raymond-tradeoffs]

-#### Resistance tends to decrease [^raymond-tradeoffs]
+#### Resistance tends to decrease

 Resistance to command language interface tends to decrease as users become more expert.
-In many problem domains, users (especially frequent users) reach a crossover point at which the concision and expressiveness of CLI becomes more valuable than avoiding its mnemonic load.
+In many problem domains, users (especially frequent users) reach a crossover point at which the concision and expressiveness of CLI becomes more valuable than avoiding its mnemonic load. [^raymond-tradeoffs]

-Computing novices prefer the ease of graphical user interface, but experienced users often gradually discover that use of the command interface tends to gain utility as problems scale up and involve more in the way of canned, procedural and repetitive actions.
+Computing novices prefer the ease of graphical user interface, but experienced users often gradually discover that use of the command interface tends to gain utility as problems scale up and involve more in the way of canned, procedural and repetitive actions. [^raymond-tradeoffs]

 > For example, software such as Microsoft Word or Libre Office Writer, where the content looks very similar to the end result when edited, is usually the easiest route to composing relatively small and unstructured documents.
-But for complex book-sized documents that are assembled from sections and which may require many global format changes and structural manipulation during composition, a combination of markup language (such as Markdown) or meta-language (such as XML) with a type-setting system (such as LaTex) is usually a more effective choice.
+But for complex book-sized documents that are assembled from sections and which may require many global format changes and structural manipulation during composition, a combination of markup language (such as Markdown) or meta-language (such as XML) with a type-setting system (such as LaTex) is usually a more effective choice. [^raymond-tradeoffs]

 #### Scriptability